Uncertainty Quantification for Prior-Data Fitted Networks using Martingale Posteriors: Efficient martingale posteriors for prior-data fitted networks

 \end{corollary} This is a direct result of \cref{prop:P_N_convergence} and shows that, up to the contraction rate of the posteriors, the difference in martingale posteriors is as large as the difference in the initializations.
 Hence, the choice of initialization is the dominating factor for the difference in the martingale posteriors.
+Our approach, therefore, relies crucially on the quality and calibration of the initial PPD estimate, making full use of the excellent empirical performance of modern PFNs.
+It then adds an additional computational layer that allows for disentangling the epistemic uncertainty about a predictive summary (e.g., a conditional quantile) from the aleatoric uncertainty in the label $Y$.